+To choose parameters reaching the desired NIST security levels, we estimated the costs of practical attacks, as in Dilithium, Falcon, and many other NIST-submitted schemes.
+In particular, our methodology is directly inspired from the one used in Dilithium, and we sum it up in the following.

-For setting parameters, we estimated the costs of practical attacks, as in Dilithium, Falcon, and many other NIST-submitted schemes.
-We consider two kinds of attacks: 1) Key recovery attacks, which amount to solving an MLWE instance; 2) Signature forgery attacks, for which we rely on the BimodalSelfTargetMSIS instance that appears in the security analysis for UF-CMA.
-We then use the fact that the only known way to solve BimodalSelfTargetMSIS is to solve MSIS.
+Looking at Equation 4.1, we note that we have highly underestimated the commitment min-entropy of the scheme in Lemma 10 as we ignored its biggest part $\mathbf{w}1$ , and we choose to ignore terms on the second line as we are confident that they are small enough.
+We first evaluate the cost of attacks on MLWE, i.e. key-recovery attacks.
+Second, to evalute the cost of forgery attacks, i.e. attacks on BimodalSelfTargetMSIS, we use the fact that the only known way to solve BimodalSelfTargetMSIS is to solve MSIS.
 Heuristically, the hash function is not aware of the algebraic structure of its input, and the random oracle assumption that c is uniform and independent from the input is sound.
-Thus, an adversary has no choice but to choose some \mathbf{w} , hash its high and low bits along with some message, and try to compute a short preimage of $\mathbf{w} - qc\mathbf{j}$ mod 2q, modulo the low bits truncation.
-If the adversary succeeds, the preimage becomes an MSIS solution.
+Thus, an adversary has no choice but to choose some $\mathbf{w}$ , hash its high and low bits along with some message, and try to compute a short preimage of $\mathbf{w} - qc\mathbf{j}$ mod 2q.
+If the adversary succeeds, the preimage is in particular an $\mathrm{MSIS}{n,q,k,\ell+1,\sqrt{B''^2+1}}$ solution for the matrix $[\mathbf{w}|\mathbf{A}]$ .
+Finally, we evaluate the cost of MSIS with a bound twice as loose to evaluate the strong unforgeability of the HAETAE scheme.
+Our cryptanalysis of these problems follows the approach taken in Dilithium.
+We provide a modification of their security estimation script, where we also updated the cost of quantum attacks following recent works [CL21].
+These estimations follow the CoreSVP